chidiwilliams/chidiwilliams.com/content/post/proof-of-work.md

 X-Hashcash: 1:20:2105021058:example@chidiwilliams.com::38a82d0eab70d3ab:de580
 ```

-When a recipient receives an email, it first checks that the email contains the Hashcash header.
-Then it hashes the header and checks that it contains the required number of leading zero bits.
-The email recipient only needs to compute the hash once, so it takes much less time to verify a stamp than to find a valid stamp.
+When a recipient receives an email, it first checks that the email has the Hashcash header.
+Then it hashes the header and checks that it has the required number of leading zero bits.
+The recipient only needs to compute the hash once.
+So it takes much less time to verify a stamp than to find a valid one.

-If the recipient confirms that the hash is valid, and the email address and date on the header are correct, then it accepts the email.
-The recipient also stores the hash in a database to check that the header isn't reused in subsequent emails.
+If the hash is valid and the email address and date on the header are correct, the recipient accepts the email.
+Then it stores the hash in a database.
+When it gets a new email, it checks this database to see if it has received the header before.

-If the email header fails the Hashcash checks, the recipient stores the email in a separate spam folder or discards it.
+If the email fails the Hashcash checks, the recipient moves it to a spam folder or discards it.

-By adding this extra proof-of-work computation, Hashcash helps to slow down spammers without charging for emails.
-Yet, it's difficult to find the balance between making it hard for spammers to send emails and keeping email accessible to regular users.
-As computers get faster, email recipients would need to increase the difficulty of the Hashcash computation (by demanding for more leading zero bits).
-But this would also make it increasingly difficult for lower-income individuals with slow hardware to use email.
+By adding this extra computation, Hashcash slows down spammers without charging for emails.
+But it's hard to find a balance.
+As computers get faster, email recipients would increase the Hashcash difficulty.
+And sending emails would become more difficult for lower-income individuals with slow hardware.

 Spam filters today rely on a different set of techniques.
-In a process known as **Bayesian filtering**, a spam filter would correlate some identifiers with spam messages and other identifiers with legitimate emails.
-The filter then calculates the probability that an incoming email is a spam email based on the presence of those identifiers, and marks emails with scores below a certain threshold as spam.
+A **Bayesian filter** correlates some identifiers with spam and others with legitimate emails.
+It checks for the presence of these identifiers in an incoming email.
+And then, it calculates the probability that the email is spam.
+If the email scores below a certain threshold, the filter marks it as spam.

-Bayesian filters consider all the different parts of an email while making decisions: words and phrases in the subject and body of the email, source IP addresses, and other technical metadata.
+Bayesian filters extract the identifiers from different parts of an email.
+Like, phrases in the subject and body, the source IP address, and other technical metadata.
 The filters also get better over time.
-A user can manually mark or unmark an email as spam to teach their filter to make better decisions.
+A user can mark or unmark an email as spam to teach their filter to make better decisions.

-But the Hashcash story doesn't end there.
-In 2009, someone found an innovative way to use the Hashcash proof-of-work algorithm to provide consensus in a distributed network.
+But the Hashcash story doesn’t end there.
+In 2009, someone found an innovative way to use Hashcash in a distributed network.

-In this network, "miners" compete with each other to add blocks of transactions to a shared chain.
-To add a new block to the network, a miner must complete a proof-of-work task using the block's data.
-When the miner finds the correct solution, they publish their work to the network for other miners to verify that their solution is correct.
+In this network, “miners” compete with each other to add blocks of transactions to a shared chain.
+To add a new block to the network, a miner must complete a proof-of-work task using the block’s data.
+When one miner finds a correct solution, they publish their work for others to verify.

 All the miners share a large 256-bit number called the **target**.
-For the network to accept a new block, the SHA-256 hash of the block's header must be lower than or equal to the current target.
-And every 2016 blocks, each client checks how long it took to generate the last 2016 blocks and then adjusts the target to match the desired rate of 2016 blocks every two weeks.
+For the network to accept a new block, the SHA-256 hash of its header must be lower than or equal to the current target.
+And every 2016 blocks, each client checks how long it took to generate the last 2016 blocks.
+And then, it adjusts the target to match the desired rate of 2016 blocks every two weeks.

 This speed regulation protects the network from tampering.
-To change an existing block in the network, an attacker would need to regenerate all the successors of the block, which would require enormous computational effort.
+To change an existing block, an attacker would need to regenerate all its successors.
+It would take an enormous computational effort, and the attack would be impractical.

-The Hashcash proof-of-work also gives all the network clients a fair opportunity to participate.
-Just as it protected lower-income users from higher-income spammers by making email senders pay with computation instead of money, Hashcash prevents higher-income nodes from taking control of the entire network.
+Hashcash also gives all the miners a fair opportunity to participate.
+Miners compete with computation instead of money.
+And that prevents high-income nodes from taking control of the entire network.

-And so, Adam Back's brainchild found a new expression under this distributed network proposed by a pseudonymous Satoshi Nakamoto.
-And what was first a tool for controlling pesky email spams inspired the revolutionary, distributed financial technology called Bitcoin.
+Adam Back’s brainchild found a new expression here.
+It began as a tool for controlling pesky email spams.
+And then, it inspired the revolutionary, distributed financial technology called Bitcoin.

 ## Notes